opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/tags/configuring_tags_for_a_bucket.rst

 Configuring Tags for a Bucket
 =============================

-You can add tags to a bucket when creating the bucket.
+When creating a bucket, you can add tags to it.
 For details, see :ref:`Creating a Bucket <obs_03_0306>`.
-Also you can add tags to a bucket after it has been created.
-This topic describes how to add tags to a bucket after it has been created.
+You can also add tags to a bucket after it has been created.
+This topic describes how to add tags to an existing bucket.

 Procedure
 ---------

 #.
 In the bucket list, click the bucket you want to operate.
 The **Overview** page is displayed.

 #.
-In the right **Basic Configurations** area, click **Tags**.
-The **Tags** page is displayed.
+In the **Basic Configurations** area, click **Tags**.

    Alternatively, you can choose **Basic Configurations** > **Tagging** in the navigation pane.